With a surge in cases of COVID-19 and more than 31,000 deaths worldwide, questions arise about the risks posed to people around the globe.

 Typically, once those droplets dry, they become less effective.

-It’s usually relatively close personal contact that results in these transmissions of the virus.
+It’s usually relatively close personal contact that results in transmission of the virus.

-This is a new virus that we have not seen, and it appears to be causing more severe disease than what we have typically seen with coronaviruses.
+This is a new virus, and it appears to be causing more severe disease than what we have typically seen with coronaviruses.

 It’s difficult to know at this point how serious the outbreak will be.

-If we look at the documented cases, it looks like the mortality rate could be about 2%-3%.
-But it’s still too early to really tell how significant the infections will become.
+If we look at the documented cases near Wuhan, it looks like the mortality rate could be about 2%-4%.
+But it’s still too early to really tell, and outside China, the mortality rate has proven to be much lower.

-The majority of people who have died from this disease in China are older individuals with underlying lung disease.
+The majority of people who have died from this disease are older individuals with underlying lung disease.

 Q: Who is at risk for this disease?

-Currently, you are considered to be at risk if you have traveled to China or been in contact with somebody who has traveled to China and has been sick.
+Currently, you are considered to be at greater risk if you have traveled to areas where there has been an outbreak, or been in contact with somebody who has traveled to an outbreak area, or been in contact with somebody who has been sick.
+It is spreading within communities, which is why shelter in place orders have been activated in many states.

 Q: What symptoms are caused by this viral illness?